 - LNER (formerly Virgin Trains East Coast) depart from London King's Cross and run up the east coast via Peterborough, York and Newcastle to Edinburgh, with some continuing on to Glasgow, Aberdeen or Inverness.

-- Virgin trains run up the west coast from London Euston via Crewe, Preston and Carlisle to Glasgow.
+- Avanti West Coast run up the west coast from London Euston via Crewe, Preston and Carlisle to Glasgow.

 - Overnight sleeper services from London Euston also operate to a number of Scottish cities via the west coast route.